 7) 'Lord of the Flies' Frankenstein Tribes are non ethnic gangs that develop a culture and set of traditions.

-These can be corporate groups, "castes" etc. or groups like "the rainbow tribe" who try to create an identity out of t shirt mottos.
+These can be semi corporate groups, "castes" etc. or groups like "the rainbow tribe" who try to create an identity out of t shirt mottos.

 When space travel begins, within the next few decades, it will depend on real diversity to succeed.
 Having a mass of homogenized people who have been stripped of their long term identities, and who pretend diversity, will be the signature of failed space programs.